meysamm22/pairing-exercise/README_Meysam_Zarei.md

  - Unit tests for domain madel and invariants
  - Better naming of bounded contexts
    - Countries => location
-   - Organisations => merchant
+ - Change the database layer naming of organisation => merchant
-   - Why didn't I change them?
-Because now there is no domain expert to discuss these naming conventions
  - More strict invariant in domain models
  - More strict validations in presentation layer
  - Better exception and error handling